LauraM-SG/Moosic_An-Unsupervised-Machine-Learning-Case/README.md

 By analyzing attributes such as energy, danceability, tempo, and mood, the algorithm creates vibe-based playlists rooted in the raw sound of the music.

-### Highlights
+### Main Points

-- **Learning-first**: A practical application of unsupervised techniques using real music data.
+- **Focus on learning by doing**: A practical application of unsupervised techniques using real music data.
-- **Vibe over genres**: Let the data guide the flow—no labels or pre-defined categories.
+- **Vibe over genres**: Let the data guide the flow, not labels or predefined categories.
-- **No manual tags**: Clusters form organically from the sonic "fingerprint" of each track.
+- **No manual labels**: Clusters form naturally based on each track’s unique sound.

 Think of it as *machine-curated mood music* where the algorithm decides what belongs together, based only on how it sounds.